zaiisao/Documentation/en/Video/custom_video_android.md

 public void stopListening();
 ```

-This method creates a listener to monitor the new video frame of the SurfaceTexture, and start or end monitoring by calling `startListening` and `stopListening`.
+This method creates a listener to monitor the new video frame of `SurfaceTexture`, and start or end monitoring by calling the `startListening` and `stopListening` methods.

 ##### Release SurfaceTexture